movalex/rpi-jupyter-julia/README.md

 ## Python2 kernel

 By default only Python3 kernel is available.
 If you still want to use Python2 kernel, you can create Conda Python2 enviroment.
-Just create new terminal window in Jupyter notebook (or login to bash session) and run:
+Create new terminal window in Jupyter notebook (or login to bash session) and run:

     conda create -n py27 python=2.7.14

 Then activate new environment: